DanielBMarkham/Info-Ops3/manuscript/chapter08.md

 ## The Structure of Learning

+- Learning involves building some sort of new structure
+- That structure does something we couldn't do before
+- It consists of both little pieces we put into bigger pieces and how those pieces interact to do that
+- Learning at the personal level is just making up little bricks we can use (the gap is small)
+- Learning at the social level means putting those bricks togehter
+- There are two completely different ways of external reasoning, math and language
+- The purpose of this atom of learning is to take those pieces and bridge that gap

 ## Making up the Bricks
 We have bricks, we know what the building looks like